sagemath/sagewiki_to_gh-2022-10-10/faq.md

 === Can I try out Sage without downloading anything? ===

 Yes!
-Go to http://www.sagenb.org/ and set up a free account.
-If you log in, you will be working on a free Sage notebook server that will work identically to the one you get with Sage.
+Go to https://cloud.sagemath.com/ and set up a free account.
+If you log in, you will be working on a free Sage cloud server that will work identically to the one you get with Sage.

 === How do I get a Sage program I can run immediately? ===